 ACTIQ consists of a white to off-white solid lozenge attached to a handle for oromucosal application.
 The lozenge may appear slightly mottled on storage.
 This is due to slight changes in the flavouring agent of the product and does not affect how the product works in any way.

-ACTIQ exists in 2 different strengths: 200 and 400 micrograms.
+ACTIQ exists in 3 different strengths: 200, 400 and 600 micrograms.
 The dosage strength is marked on the white lozenge, on the handle, on the blister package and on the carton to ensure that you are using the right medicine.
 Each strength is associated with a specific colour.

 ACTIQ lozenges are supplied in individual blister packages.
-Blister packages are supplied in cartons with 15 or 30 individual ACTIQ units.
-Not all pack sizes may be marketed.
+Blister packages are supplied in cartons of 3, 6, 15 or 30 individual ACTIQ units.
+Not all pack size may be marketed.